Now leaving ThriventFunds.com

 Get real: Being yourself is the best way to connect with prospects

-Whether you're on stage in a comedy club or in the middle of a sales presentation, the spotlight is on you, and your audience can see right through you.
+Whether you’re on stage in a theater or in the middle of a sales presentation, the spotlight is on you, and your audience can figuratively see right through you.

-If you're not genuine, confident in yourself and passionate in what you're selling, you'll lose control of the room and lose the sale.
-You'll get eaten alive.
+If you’re not genuine, not confident in yourself and not passionate in what you’re selling, you could lose control of the room and, quite possibly, lose the sale.

 Be genuine

-Louie’s charm comes from his self-deprecating humor.
-He’s relatable.
-And that works.
-It can work for you too because people are attracted to authenticity and turned off by imposters.
+It’s important to be relatable.
+People are attracted to authenticity.
 We're all more likely to do business and build relationships with people we like.
 We're naturally drawn to people who are genuine, friendly, agreeable, and kind.

 And it’s important to note that authentic people don't mind the occasional situation when they’re not at their best.
 In fact, people tend to respect them more for that.
-When you’re true to yourself, people don't laugh at you — they laugh with you.
+When you’re true to yourself, people will generally respond in kind.

 Find yourself